eosti/stm32-cypress-qspi/README.md

 The target controller must have a hardware QSPI peripheral.
 This code was tested using an STM32H7 MCU, but many other families have the QSPI peripheral.

-The flash memory must be from the Cypress FL- series, and must have QSPI capabilities.
+The flash memory must be from the Cypress FL-S series, and must have QSPI capabilities.
 This code was tested using the S25FL512S chip, but many other models are compatible.

+Many commands are backwards compatible, meaning that other FL- series chips *may* be able to use this library, but that is untested.

 ## Example
 A example using this library is included for reference, based on the HAL QSPI examples built into STM32CubeIDE.